PetercSnk/digital-forensics/remote-data-collection.md

 Note that the output from lsof is piped to less as it displays it in a more readable format.

-The following will display files access by the network:
+The following will display files being accessed by the network:

 `./lsof -i | ./less`